Fighting Mould in the Heart of Humidity

 Client Story: James in Burleigh Waters

 "We moved to the Gold Coast from Melbourne and weren’t ready for the humidity.
 After two months, the aircon started stinking every time we turned it on.
-I grabbed a coil cleaner and filter replacements from HVAC Trade Supply and followed their guide.
+I grabbed a coil cleaner and filter replacements from HVAC Shop and followed their guide.
 Took less than an hour.
 The air's clean now, no more odour, and the missus is much happier!"

 Happy Gold Coast customer after DIY mould clean on split system